 Financial security does not just happen.
 No matter how you define “financial security”, many years of careful financial planning, sacrificing to meet certain financial goals, and dedicated commitment are essential pieces to delivering peace of mind.
 You have worked hard to save and prepare for retirement.
 You should reap the fruits of your labor.
 But what do you do when you are retired?
-Perhaps, you stop receiving a regular paycheck and wonder how long your current savings will last.
+Perhaps, you stop receiving a regular paycheck and wonder how long your current savings may last.
 When should you start collecting Social Security Income?
 From where should I take additional funds for my expenses?
 These are just a couple of the important questions to consider.
 To help, we’ve created a Q&A to prepare you to navigate your streams of income in retirement.

 What types of retirement income will I have?

 Before understanding the potential streams of income you may have in retirement, you must recognize your retirement expenses.
 These expenses may vary depending on your lifestyle, healthcare, and other personal choices, just to name a few.
-When you have a solid estimate of how much your expenses may be in retirement, you need to determine whether your income in retirement will be enough to cover them.
+When you have a solid estimate of how much your expenses may be in retirement, you need to determine whether your income in retirement may be enough to cover them.
 Retirement income sources may include Social Security retirement benefits, defined-benefit pension plans, retirement savings in qualified accounts, and savings in after-tax brokerage accounts.
-Knowing the approximate values of each of these potential sources of income will help understand and calculate if you will have enough saved for retirement.
+Knowing the approximate values of each of these potential sources of income may help understand and calculate if you might have enough saved for retirement.

 Required Minimum Distributions: What should I consider?